 Whitgift is home to an extensive Drama programme, encouraging pupils of all ages to develop their talents and perform to professional standards throughout their school life.
 Its co-curricular programme fosters creativity, innovation, curiosity and excellence, encouraging boys to make the most of the facilities Whitgift has to offer.
 If they find the time between all that, boys can get involved in clubs including bee-keeping, STEM, Japanese and clay club.

-£6,880 per term for day school pupils.
-The fee for weekly boarders is £11,027 per term and £13,380 for full time boarders.
-An acceptance deposit is required upon entry of £800 for day students and £2,500 for UK boarders.
+£8,154 per term for day school pupils.
+The fee for weekly boarders is £13,490 per term and £15,997 for full time boarders.
+An acceptance deposit is required upon entry of £1,600 for day students and half of one terms fees for UK boarders.
 This will be refunded in full, less any balance owed to the school, when your son leaves Whitgift.

-Applications for entry in September 2022 will open in September 2021.
-Application for Whitgift opens in the beginning of September in your son’s Year 6 and closes in late November.
-The registration form requires you to pay a fee of £120.
+Applications for entry in September 2024 are open and will close on the 3rd of November 2023.
+The registration form requires you to pay a fee of £160.
 11 plus applicants will be required to submit copies of their last two school reports.

 At 11 plus, Whitgift accepts around 120 boys.
 60 additional places will go to boys coming up from the Junior year, while the rest will come from a variety of state and independent schools.
 Usually, Whitgift receives around 600 applicants at the 11 plus.
 Year on year however, this number is subject to change.
 This means the odds of securing a place is usually around 1 in 5 but can get much higher in years with a bigger cohort applying.
 Whitgift does not give priority to siblings of current students.